 - Internship.
 A maximum of 6 internship units including but not limited to 092, 192, 92C, 192C.

 Students may apply credit for courses taken in the Open Campus (Concurrent) Program through UC Davis Extension towards the 180-unit undergraduate degree requirement.
 The grade points earned when enrolled in Open Campus courses will count toward the calculation of a student's UC GPA upon his/her admission or readmission to regular student status at UC Davis.
 However, the units earned do not satisfy the university residence requirement.
 Students registered at UC Davis may not enroll in Open Campus courses.

 Meet university residence requirement.
 No additional college residence requirements.

-Students must attain at least a 2.000 GPA for all courses required in their major.
+Students must attain at least a 2.000 GPA for all courses required in their major by graduation.
 Students must also attain a 2.000 GPA in all Depth Subject Matter courses required in their major.
-Students who fail to maintain a 2.000 GPA in courses required for their major over two consecutive quarters may be required to withdraw from the major.

 - Repeating Courses.
 Students may repeat courses once in which they received a grade of D+ or less.
 To repeat a course more than once, students must submit Multiple Repeat Petition in OASIS for review prior to enrolling in the course.

 English Composition requirement may be satisfied in one of two ways: